MaterializeInc/materialize/doc/developer/project-lifecycle.md

 phase may take a few days for smaller projects, and up to a few weeks for larger ones.

-_Note: projects in Private Preview will not be available in customer environments by default, they will be turned on for individual customers via our [feature flagging system](https://www.notion.so/materialize/45cf26682e1b4d1d87325d04f5885725).
+_Note: solutions in Private Preview will not be available in customer environments by default, they will be turned on for individual customers via our [feature flagging system](https://www.notion.so/materialize/45cf26682e1b4d1d87325d04f5885725).
 Customers who test solutions in this phase should be warned